Automated Classification of Patients Feedback

 To process a large volume of patient comments on forums and blogs, starting with more than 35 million for France alone.
-They had to individually extract themes to populate their proprietary hierarchical ontology.
+Focus Patient had to individually extract themes to populate their proprietary hierarchical ontology.
 Going with Saas solutions was too expensive and would not provide them with the level of control they wanted and needed.
 On the other hand, they did not want to build and maintain a large-scale computer infrastructure.
-They wanted a fast, reliable, and affordable processes.
+They wanted fast, reliable, and affordable processes.

-They found the right combination in Wordstat.
+Focus Patient found the right combination in Wordstat.
 They were able to implement their complete and extensive (thousands of items) ontology.
 The software hosts all the rules/algorithms necessary for their language processing requirements.
 They use the interactive version of the software to iteratively fine-tune the dictionaries, and then use the SDK, embedded in home-written Visual Studio programs to perform fast production analysis runs with each new batch of comments they collect.

 - They saved time in production, being able to close a monthly cycle (from raw texts to semantic analysis results stored in our database) typically in days.

 - The quicker turnover and new analysis/KPIs allowed them to attract new clients.